Contributor Guide

 OS Compatibility

-Using Github Actions’ build matrix feature, we’re able to run unit tests on MacOS, Windows, & Linux, for each supported version of Python.
+Using Github Actions’ build matrix feature, we’re able to run unit tests on MacOS, Windows, & Linux.
+The coverage report from each of these is then uploaded to Codecov.

 Pull Requests

 The main branch has branch protections turned on in Github, requiring one reviewer to approve a PR before merging.
 We also use the code owners feature to specify who can approve certain PRs.
-As well, merging a PR requires status checks (Read the Docs along with both CI/CD jobs) to complete successfully.
+As well, merging a PR requires status checks (Read the Docs, both CI/CD jobs, and codecov) to complete successfully.

 When naming a branch, please use the syntax username/branch-name-here.
 If you plan to collaborate with others on that branch, use team/branch-name-here.